jonasoesch/mortality/design-decisions.md

 Compared to the Bloomberg version, the y-axes consequently start at 0.
 It is quite well reasearched, that readers easily miss it when axes don't start at 0 and get the wrong impression of the data. (sources)

+## Reviews

+## Informal test of superposed transition

+Test subject: Simon Marcin
+Tag: test_1
+Scenario: Superposed

+The transition between "Mortality Everyone" and demographics over time is not clear.
+The reader didn't understand that the second graph showed in a way the composition of the line "Mortality Everyone".
+A proposed improvement was to show labels longer during transitions.

+## Informal test of static and superposed scenarios

+Test subject: Simon Schubiger
+Tag: test_2
+Scenario: Static and Superposed

+The relationship between "Mortality Everyone" and demographics over time was not clear in both scenarios.
+The reader suspected that it was because the transition between "Deaths per 100'000" and the stacked area percentage chart was conceptually difficult.
+The proposition was to include an intermediary step.
+For example by moving the line "Mortality Everyone" to the top (representing 100%) and then extending it downwards.

+It was also mentioned that the decomposition of Mortality into Demographics is not precise.
+Because the Mortality is actually composed by demographics and the respective mortality by age group.

 ## Sources